The Pennoni Honors College

 Visiting Scholars Program

 The Visiting Scholars program allows exceptional high school sophomores, juniors, and seniors to register for college courses—on a space-available basis—at Drexel University’s University City Campus.
 Students attend regular University courses with upper-class Drexel students, and must meet the same requirements as other Drexel students in the class.
-Visiting Scholars receive full college credit and a Drexel University.
+Visiting scholars receive full college credit and a Drexel University transcript.

 Visiting scholars may register for one course per term (up to four courses per year).
 Students may choose from day or evening courses offered through the College of Arts & Sciences, the Goodwin College, or the LeBow College of Business.
 Because visiting scholars are placed in University courses with college students, registration takes place after all current Drexel students have been registered for courses.
 Therefore, visiting scholars cannot be guaranteed enrollment into any course, and no exceptions can be made for closed courses.
 Enrollment into a particular course is dependent upon available space and the approval of the instructor.
 Additionally, in order to be enrolled in any course, visiting scholars must meet all stated course pre-requisites.